p2panda/aquadoggo/README.md

 ## Who is this for?

 `aquadoggo` might be interesting for anyone who wants to participate in a p2p network.
 This could be as a node maintainer, an application developer or simply someone wanting to learn more about p2p networking in a hands-on fashion.
-No programming experience is needed to deploy a node on your own machine, and you can even experiment with creating your own data schemas (using [`fishy`](https://github.com/p2panda/fishy)), publishing and replicating data (try the [mushroom app tutorial](https://p2panda.org/tutorials/mushroom-app) or play with [`send-to-node`](https://github.com/p2panda/send-to-node)) and then querying it again using the graphql playground (by default served at `localhost:2020/graphql`).
+No programming experience is needed to deploy a node on your own machine, and you can even experiment with creating your own data schemas using, publishing and replicating data, and then querying it again using the GraphQL playground.

+> 🛠️ Create your own schemas using [`fishy`](https://github.com/p2panda/fishy)<br />
+> 📖 Try the [mushroom app tutorial](https://p2panda.org/tutorials/mushroom-app) or play with [`send-to-node`](https://github.com/p2panda/send-to-node)<br />
+> 🛼 Open the GraphQL playground in your browser, served under `http://localhost:2020/graphql`

 ## What can I build with this?

-`aquadoggo` is a fully featured p2p "backend", which takes some of the complexity out of building p2p applications.
-If you want to build a client application which communicates with an `aquadoggo` it will be of great help if you already have some experience with web development or using the Rust programming language.
+`aquadoggo` is a fully-featured p2p "backend", which takes some of the complexity out of building p2p applications.
+If you want to build a client application which communicates with an `aquadoggo` it will be of great help if you already have some experience with web development or the Rust programming language.
 For writing an application using Rust you can import `aquadoggo` directly in your code.
 If building a TypeScript web frontend which will interface with a local or remote node, you can import the small TypeScript client library [`shirokuma`](https://github.com/p2panda/shirokuma) to your project.
 We have plans for making it easier to interact with `aquadoggo` using other languages in the future.

 Some example applications which could be built on top of `aquadoggo` are:

-- **Community Centre resource management:** Members of the centre want to manage some shared resources (table tennis, tools, cooking equipment), they each run an app ([Tauri](https://tauri.app/) desktop app with a bundled `aquadoggo` inside) on their own devices, where they can add resources, view availability and making loan requests.
+- **Community centre resource management:** Members of the centre want to manage some shared resources (table tennis, tools, cooking equipment), they each run an app ([Tauri](https://tauri.app/) desktop app with a bundled `aquadoggo` inside) on their own devices, where they can add resources, view availability and making loan requests.
 Discovery and syncing of data occurs automatically when member's devices are on the same local network.
     <details>
     <summary>See config</summary>
     <br>

-    ```yaml
+    ```toml
-    # Schemas needed for our application
+    # Schemas needed for our resource management application
     allow_schema_ids = [
         "resource_0020c3accb0b0c8822ecc0309190e23de5f7f6c82f660ce08023a1d74e055a3d7c4d",
         "resource_booking_request_0020aaabb3edecb2e8b491b0c0cb6d7d175e4db0e9da6003b93de354feb9c52891d0",
-        "resource_booking_accepted_00209a75d6f1440c188fa52555c8cdd60b3988e468e1db2e469b7d4425a225eba8ec"
+        "resource_booking_accepted_00209a75d6f1440c188fa52555c8cdd60b3988e468e1db2e469b7d4425a225eba8ec",
     ]

-    # We want mDNS discovery enabled
+    # Enable mDNS discovery to automatically find other nodes on the local network and share data with them
     mdns = true
     ```
     </details>